-At March 31, 2022 and December 31, 2021, we held debt securities of \$34.9 million and \$60.9 million, respectively, in our captive insurance subsidiary.
+At March 31, 2023 and December 31, 2022, we held debt securities of \$51.5 million and \$52.3 million, respectively, in our captive insurance subsidiary.
 The types of securities included in the investment portfolio of our captive insurance subsidiary are typically U.S. Treasury or other U.S. government securities as well as corporate debt securities with maturities ranging from less than one year to ten years.
 These securities are classified as available-for-sale and are valued based upon quoted market prices or other observable inputs when quoted market prices are not available.
 The amortized cost of debt securities, which approximates fair value, held by our captive insurance subsidiary is adjusted for amortization of premiums and accretion of discounts to maturity.
 Changes in the values of these securities are recognized in accumulated other comprehensive income (loss) until the gain or loss is realized or until any unrealized loss is deemed to be other-than-temporary.
 We review any declines in value of these securities for other-than-temporary impairment and consider the severity and duration of any decline in value.
-To the extent an other-than-temporary impairment is recorded and a new cost basis is established.
+To the extent an other-than-temporary impairment is deemed to have occurred, an impairment is recorded and a new cost basis is established.